BrightspaceUILabs/navigation/README.md

 </head>
 ```

-Wrapper components that packages up all other navigation components for ease of use
+Wrapper components that packages up all other navigation components for ease of use.

 <!---
 ```